Luigi Calabresi: Family

-In 1968, Luigi Calabresi married Gemma Capra whom he'd met at a celebratory party hosted by a friend in Milan.
+In 1968, Luigi Calabresi married Gemma Capra, whom he'd met at a celebratory party hosted by a friend in Milan.
 Genna had found him "witty, like Alberto Sordi."
-They had three sons: Mario, who grew up to become journalist and author, and also an editor of La Repubblica; Paolo; and Luigi, born a few months after his father's death.
+They had three sons: Mario, who grew up to become a journalist and author, and also an editor of La Repubblica; Paolo; and Luigi, born a few months after his father's death.